seekhealing/seekhealing.github.io/_sections/single/extra-care-program.md

 title: extra-care-program
 ---

-# <span class="emphasized-header">SeekHealing</span> Extra Care Program
+# <span class="emphasized-header"></span>

-Free services to support healing from trauma and addiction for those at risk for overdose.
+{:class="bold"}

 If you’ve ever been bonded to opioids or amphetamines and you’ve either:
-{:class="text-left"}

-- used in the last six months,
+- used in the last six months or are currently using,
 - experienced major life transition, or
 - had a medical crisis

 ... you may qualify for free program services.
 The program provides ongoing aftercare and support whether you have never gone through treatment, are currently in treatment, or recently completed an addiction treatment program.